 Plant Fusion sells a lot of protein powder.
-But based on the Plant Fusion reviews I read on Amazon, it’s clear plenty ‘o peeps are awfully confused about what constitutes a “healthy” protein powder.
+But based on the Plant Fusion reviews I read on Amazon, it’s clear many people are awfully confused about what constitutes a “healthy” protein powder.

 Here are the long and short versions of my PlantFusion Protein Powder review: